shajra/haskell-tags-nix/README.md

 ## Using the generated tags file<a id="sec-3-6"></a>

 Both Emacs and Vim come with built-in support for using generated tags files.
-For these editors, you'll use `nix-haskell-tags` to generate a tags file in a base folder relative to the file you'd like to have tags available for (often a project's root directory).
+For these editors, you'll use `haskell-tags-nix` to generate a tags file in a base folder relative to the file you'd like to have tags available for (often a project's root directory).
 From there, you use various editor-specific key bindings and commands to use the tags file.

 For Emacs users, the manual has a [good discussion of its Xref feature](https://www.gnu.org/software/emacs/manual/html_node/emacs/Xref.html#Xref).
 Just note that you won't be using Emacs' `etags` program to generate tags.
-You'll be using `nix-haskell-tags` instead.
+You'll be using `haskell-tags-nix` instead.
 On a default configuration of Emacs, you can use `Meta-x visit-tags-table` to provide the location of a tags file for your project.
 You can then use `Meta-x xref-find-definitions` (by default bound to `Meta-.`) to hop to a tagged definition.
 For a project, consider setting `tags-table-list` to use multiple tags simultaneously.
 Beyond the manual, you may find the [Emacs Tags wiki page](https://www.emacswiki.org/emacs/EmacsTags) useful.

 For Vim users, the official documentation [explains how the `tag` and `tags`](https://vim-jp.org/vimdoc-en/options.html#'tags') settings work.
 Like Emacs, you can use multiple tags simultaneously with Vim.
 Note you won't be using Exuberant Ctags' `ctags` program to generate tags.
-You'll be using `nix-haskell-tags` instead.
+You'll be using `haskell-tags-nix` instead.
 For a default configuration of Vim, you can use `Ctrl-]` to hop to definitions, and you can use the `:tag` Ex command to search for tags by name.

 ## Integrating with Language Server Protocol (LSP) servers<a id="sec-3-7"></a>